dtraytel/WS1S/README.md

   for a stronger normalization function (that is doing strictly more than ACI).

-For readers unfamiliar with Isabelle, two separate implementations of the algorithm in Standard ML also available: one automatically extracted using Isabelle's code generator with guaranteed soundness (WS1S_Generated.sml) and one unverified manual minimal implementation (WS1S.sml).
+For readers unfamiliar with Isabelle, two separate implementations of the algorithm in Standard ML are also available: one automatically extracted using Isabelle's code generator with guaranteed soundness (WS1S_Generated.sml) and one unverified manual minimal implementation (WS1S.sml).